R0-Software/nango-render/README.md

 ## tl;dr
-This is a blueprint for Render.com to create a public [Nango](https://nango.dev) web service with a username/password.
-This template expects you to have an environment group title "Nango" and an environment varirable `NANGO_ENCRYPTION_KEY`.
+This is a blueprint for Render.com to create a public [Nango](https://nango.dev) web service with a dashboard username (`admin`)/password (randomly generated env var).
+This template expects you to already have an environment group title "Nango" and an environment varirable `NANGO_ENCRYPTION_KEY`.
 This key needs to be a 32 byte base64 encoded string.
 You can also update these variable names in the render.yaml file.

 Deploy Nango with Render: